Skip to main content

 Some people have a love-hate relationship with the concept of thought leadership, and for good reason.

 Maybe they’ve heard their senior leadership team extol its importance and refer to “thought leadership” in vague, repetitive ways that make it feel like a one-size-fits-all solution for content.
-Maybe the annual research their companies release under the banner of “thought leadership” gets disappointingly low engagement.
-Maybe they’re tired of seeing self-proclaimed experts publish “thought leaderSLOP” – AI-generated LinkedIn posts that have uncannily similar style, cadence, and punctuation and feel bland and mechanical.
+Or maybe they’re tired of seeing self-proclaimed experts publish “thought leaderSLOP” – AI-generated LinkedIn posts that have uncannily similar style and feel bland and mechanical.
 This is a trend that has reportedly become so widespread that LinkedIn has launched new monitoring initiatives to address it.

 But thought leadership doesn’t have to be generic or cringey, nor does it have to be a label slapped onto anything and everything new your organization publishes.
-When done well, thought leadership can raise awareness around your company’s top issues and initiatives, help elevate your brand, strengthen your relationships and build trust with your key audiences.
+When done well, thought leadership can raise awareness around your company’s top issues and initiatives, help elevate your brand and build trust with your key audiences.

-Not sure where to begin?
-A few months ago I had the opportunity to discuss thought leadership best practices at the Public Affairs Council’s Advocacy Conference, drawing upon my experience as a speech writer, strategic communications advisor and someone who learned by trial and error while leading a thought leadership institute for senior executives at Fortune 500 companies.
+A few months ago, I had the opportunity to discuss thought leadership best practices at the Public Affairs Council’s Advocacy Conference, drawing upon my experience as a speech writer, strategic communications advisor and someone who learned by trial and error while leading a thought leadership institute for senior executives at Fortune 500 companies.
 Here are some key takeaways from my presentation to help you revive your thought leadership strategy and fall in love with it all over again.

 Get creative about crowdsourcing your knowledge